GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 - etc

 **ccStreamBuff.pas**
-Extends TBufferedFileStream
+Extends TBufferedFileStream.
 This class adds new functionality that does not exist in Delphi's original stream classes:
 - Read/WriteBoolean
-- Read/WriteString (ansi, unicode)
+- Read/WriteString (Ansi/Unicode)
 - Read/WriteInteger
 - Read/WriteCardinal
 - Read/WriteDate
 - Read/Write mac files (inverted byte endianness)
 - etc

-TBufferedFileStream provides VERY fast reading/writing access to a file TBufferedFileStream is optimized for multiple consecutive small reads or writes.
-TBufferedFileStream will not give performance gain, when there are random position reads or writes, or large reads or writes.
-TBufferedFileStream may be used as a drop-in replacement for TFileStream.
+It may be used as a drop-in replacement for TFileStream.

 **ccStreamFile.pas**
      Expansion class for Delphi classical TFileStream.
 Allows you to directly read/write bytes, cardinals, words, integers, strings to a (binary) files.
      Now replaced by ccStreamBuff.

 **ccBinary.pas**